ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on why people pursue fame instead of skills.
+An evergreen satirical exploration designed for mega creator (1m+ followers), focusing on the illusions behind fame-driven goals.

 ---